 Blackadder: Oh, I’m sorry, sir.
 I’m anispeptic, frasmotic, even compunctuous to have caused you such pericombobulation.

 But let’s get back to dictionaries.
-We all have them, we all use them, but are they the right ones?
+We all have them (I hope), we all use them (I hope even more), but are they the right ones?

 If you use one of those generic “Webster’s” dictionary for your references, the sort of book you buy at Walmart, you’re doing yourself a great disservice.
 Those are likely printed from plates of out-of-print, well-aged editions, sometimes incomplete and even incorrect.
 They’re old school – new words, uses and phrases are absent in their pages.
 You have been gulled into believing they are worthy companions by their inexpensive sticker price.

 The only real edition of a “Webster’s” dictionary worthy of the name says “Merriam Webster” in the title.The rest are dreadful pretenders.
 Truly dreadful.

 It’s no different from buying a Ford or GM replacement part for your car or some generic made-in-China piece part that will fail in short order.
 Treat your dictionaries with the same respect you treat your auto parts: brand names; buy the brand names.
 Generic “Webster’s” isn’t one.

 My personal preference is the Oxford dictionary, for many reasons: it’s a historical masterpiece and the creation of it is truly a wonderful tale.
 It’s English, so it has proper spellings of words like favour, labour and jewellery.
 It has great addenda about language and usage.
 And I’ve had an OED ever since I can remember.
 And I don’t like Noah Webster for arbitrarily changing the spelling of perfectly good words simply because he didn’t like them spelled that way.